akaluradbx/notetaker/README.md

 update .env with databricks token and databricks hostname

-# Step1 : Run this command to capture audio and have the audio be converetd in realtime to text
+# Step1 : Run this command to capture audio and have the audio be converted in realtime to text
 python VoiceToText.py

 # Step2 : Summarize text
-python summarize_to_doc.py <<NOTES FILE NAME>>
+python summarize_to_doc.py "NOTES FILENAME"